posener/gitfs/README.md

 Using gitfs does not mean that files are required to be remotely fetched.
-When binary packing of the files is needed, a command line tool can pack them and no other changes in the code are required.
+When binary packing of the files is needed, a command line tool can pack them for you.

 To get the tool run: `go get github.com/posener/gitfs/cmd/gitfs`.

 Running the tool is by `gitfs <patterns>`.
-It will generate A file in the current directory that will contain all the required filesystem.
+This generates a `gitfs.go` file in the current directory that contains all the used filesystems' data.
-The filesystems are detected by searching for `gitfs.New` calls.
+This will cause all `gitfs.New` calls to automatically use the packed data, insted of fetching the data on runtime.

 ## Sub Packages